 What is the Best Car For A New Zealand Roadtrip?

-New Zealand's scenic highways winding through mountains and stretching along the beautiful coastline are made for a road-trip adventure.
+New Zealand's scenic highways winding through mountains and stretching along the beautiful coastline are made for a driving adventure.
 The country is particularly popular in winter when the ski-fields come to life and winter sports enthusiasts flock to the slopes.
 However if you are planning to drive while visiting New Zealand in winter, it can come with some additional hazards.
-VroomVroomVroom wants you to have a safe and enjoyable holiday in New Zealand, so we have set out to answer the question: 'What is the best type of car for a winter road-trip in New Zealand?'
+Some roads may even be challenging in the summer months.
+The car you choose to rent can make a big difference.

 The first aspect that will impact your choice of vehicle is where in New Zealand you will actually be driving.
 New Zealand is a diverse country and experiences a range of different climates.
 In certain parts of the country, you may not experience snow and ice on the road.
 Many sections of the North Island do not have regular snowfall, and neither do a lot of coastal regions.